Paleo Beef Curry

 - Coconut oil to cook in

-- In a saucepan, saute the beef and onions in 1 tablespoon of coconut oil on medium heat for 5-6 minutes until the beef is browned.
+- In a saucepan, saute the beef and onions in coconut oil on medium heat for 5-6 minutes until the beef is browned.

-- Add the spices, coconut cream, carrots, bell peppers, mushrooms, and fish sauce.
+- Add the spices, coconut milk, carrots, bell peppers, mushrooms, and fish sauce.
 Bring to the boil, then cover and simmer for 1 hour until the beef is tender.

 - Add the chopped basil, garlic, ginger, and salt to taste and simmer for 10 more minutes.